Hi, I'm Colin Phillips.

 I most certainly get this from my father.

-In 2019, outside of work this has been fitness and nutrition - having lost just shy of thirty pounds since January.
+In 2019, outside of work this has been fitness and nutrition - having lost just shy of fifty pounds since March.

 In the past this has been my saltwater fish tank, crypto, prosumer home-networking, smart home automations, wristwatches, PC building, cameras, home theater, scotch/whiskey and modifying cars.